claudio-cuellar/claudio-cuellar.com/cv.md

 ## Certifications

-- AWS Certified Developer – Associate (Optional)
-- Microsoft Certified: Azure Fundamentals (Optional)
+- Programming in Python by Meta - Coursera
+- Introduction to Databases for Back-End Development by Meta - Coursera
+- Django Web Framework by Meta - Coursera

 ---

 ## Languages

 - English — Professional Working Proficiency
 - Spanish — Native Speaker